 In ownCloud, you can assign one or more tags to files and folders.
-To do so, go to the "Details" view, inside xref:files/webgui/overview.adoc#the-overflow-menu[The Overflow Menu].
+To do so, go to the "Details" view, inside The Overflow Menu.

 There, you'll see a text field, with the placeholder text "Collaborative tags" if no tags have yet been added, below the file's icon, name, and other details.